 I am tipping my cowgirl hat to all of you fine people today… Happy 2013!
 The new year is off to an interesting start for me so far!
 It has involved frozen pipes, a very large rattlesnake, twelve spider bites, a ‘check engine’ light, and a new car!
 No animals were harmed.

 Also, I have been having bizarre dreams… Bizarrer than usual.
 Not in their plots or cast of characters, but in their possible interpretations and apparent overall cohesion.
 All point to many prosperous days and magnificent presents!
 Typically, I dream of being in the passenger seat of a vehicle with no driver, careening down a hill with no brakes.
 But that is so 2012!
 This is 2013, people, and together we will accomplish great things!

-I was inspired (spurred!) to incorporate some of their design elements into jewelry, hopefully without being overly spur-like.
-I combined silver rowel shapes and embellished flower designs to make this necklace:
+I was inspired to incorporate elements of the rowel shapes into jewelry, hopefully without being overly spur-like.